A very large snowman for your kitchen! This is so easy to do!

 My foam is self-adhesive.
 Potentially, I could have just stuck them onto the fridge like that and would have been even easier.

-Instead, I cut out a little circle in the middle of the sticky paper and stuck on a craft magnet [Thanks Craftprojectideas.com for them!].
-It would be even easier with self-adhesive craft magnets!
+Instead, I cut out a little circle in the middle of the sticky paper and stuck on a craft magnet (affiliate link) – thanks Craftprojectideas.com for them!

 A snowman needs a scarf too, right?